wizelineacademy/react-series-challenge/README.md

   - It has a search bar, which filters from the Redux state.
   - Each GIF may be removed from favorite in the Redux state.

+At this point, don't worry about styling nor tests, you will be focused on those in the next delivery.

+### Second Delivery (due July 11th 23:59pm)
+- Style your views using styled components.
+  - Remove all CSS from the boilerplate code.

 - Unit Testing
+  - Create tests for your application
-  - Coverage at least 70%
+  - Coverage must be at least 70%

 ## Restrictions
 - Don’t include extra dependencies (lodash, ramda).